naqibannur/naqibannur.github.io/README.md

 - **Loop Function**: Repeat Surahs for memorization practice
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Elegant UI**: Clean, modern interface with smooth animations
+- **Motivational Verses**: Dynamic display of inspirational Quranic verses at the bottom of the player

 ## Technologies Used